Freshman Nursing Courses

 UPNS 103 Nutrition for Wellness - 3 credits

-This course explores nutrition and the nursing role in primary prevention for individuals and communities throughout the life span.
-Food needs for energy, protein, fat, carbohydrate, vitamins, and minerals are considered in relation to the maintenance of wellness.Nutrition assessments and interventions will be considered, and activities related to the nursing role will be addressed.
+This course explores nutrition and the nursing role in primary prevention for individuals and communities throughout the lifespan.
+Food needs for energy, protein, fat, carbohydrate, vitamins, and minerals are considered in relation to the maintenance of wellness.Nutrition assessments and interventions for healthy and disease states will be considered and activities related to the nursing role will be addressed.

-UPNS 108 Freshman Seminar - 0 credits
+UPNS 108 Freshman Seminar - 1 credit

 The Freshman Seminar serves as a "gateway" course introducing the student to the School of Nursing.
-As a learner centered course – both originating from and focusing on the new student as learner and nursing student, this course will guide and encourage students in the development of adaptable and transferable skills and learning strategies as well to become life-long learners.
+As a "learner centered course" - both originating from and focusing on the new student as learner and nursing student, this course will guide and encourage students in the development of adaptable and transferable skills and learning strategies for nursing as well to become life-long learners.
 Students are guided in a more comprehensive understanding of the nursing curriculum and provided with practical guidance regarding course planning and registration.
 Orientation to the world of clinical practice is provided including an understanding and navigation of nursing clinical requirements.
 The seminar will also explore the challenges of social and emotional adjustment to college and the rigor of a nursing program.
 Freshman Seminar contains flexibility in content by adopting diverse topics and adapting to emerging higher educational issues and contemporary student needs.
 Freshman math proficiency is included in this seminar.